dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/state-table-and-state-diagram.md

 Question: In what scenario might State Tables and State Diagrams be particularly useful?
 A: For designing the physical layout of office spaces.
-B: In scenarios involving workflows, like an approval process, where understanding state transitions is crucial.
+B: In workflow scenarios, such as approval processes, where grasping state transitions is vital.
 C: They are only useful in the final stages of project deployment.
 D: State Tables and State Diagrams are primarily used for social media marketing strategies.
 Answer: B
 Explanation: State Tables and State Diagrams are particularly useful in solutions involving workflows, such as approval processes, where it's crucial to understand and document the transitions between different states of an object.

 Question: How should State Tables and State Diagrams be used in relation to requirements?
-A: They should be ignored in the requirements gathering process.
+A: They should be ignored in the requirements gathering process as they are not relevant.
-B: These models confirm or identify gaps in data and processes, often used to model business rules, and can stand alone without additional requirements statements.
+B: These models identify data and process gaps, used for business rules, often standalone.
 C: They are used exclusively for capturing stakeholder contact details.
 D: State Tables and State Diagrams are only relevant for legal documentation purposes.
 Answer: B